davehadley/example-landaugausfit/README.md

 # example-landaugausfit
 An example ROOT script that fits a Landau+Gaussian function to a ROOT histogram.

+This package provides a pyroot implementation of the ROOT example: [$ROOTSYS/tutorials/fit/langaus.C](https://root.cern.ch/root/html/tutorials/fit/langaus.C.html)

-The fitter is implemented by the class `LanGausFit`.
+The fitter is implemented by the class `LanGausFit` in the file `langaus.py`.
 The most basic usage is:
 ```python
 import ROOT
 from langaus import LanGausFit